Version: 1.2

 FreshGuard will:

-- Provide Customer with information about the incident, including:
+- Provide Customer with information about the incident, to the extent known, including:

 - Nature of the incident